alexm710/Gym-Application/README.md

 # Gym Application

 ## Project Overview
 This application will develop a weekly gym plan and fitness routine for a user depending on certain factors.
-For example their weight, height and ability will affect
+For example their weight, height, ability and fitness level will affect how difficult the training program is.
+Furthermore, if a user completes multiple weeks in succession, the training will incrementally get hard

 ## Sprint 1 Review
+After my inital sprint review with Astha, we have established certain aspects that could have been improved within the first Sprint.
 - User stories should be written at a user level, break down the user stories.
 - MVC should have a clearer design.
 - ERD needs a junction table.